Which place is cheaper, Prague or Istanbul?

 Prague is a great place to explore.
 It is common to spend one week here.
 Visiting the old town is also a must.
 One week is a great amount of time to relax and see the many things that Prague has to offer.
 This city offers something for everyone.

-For some great organized tour ideas, see The Best Budget Tours to Turkey, The Best Tours for Seniors to Turkey, The Best Budget Tours to Czech Republic, and The Best Tours for Seniors to Czech Republic.
+For some great organized tour ideas, see The Best 2-Week Tours in Turkey, Tours for Outdoor and Nature Lovers in Turkey, The Best Budget Tours to Czech Republic, and The Best Tours for Seniors to Czech Republic.

 Looking for a hotel in Istanbul or Prague?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.